shanemeister/genai-agent-core/README.md

 This project implements a production-ready Retrieval-Augmented Generation (RAG) assistant using **LangChain**, **FAISS**, and three model options: **Mixtral (GGUF)**, **LLaMA3 (Hugging Face Transformers)**, and **GPT-4o (OpenAI)**.
 It supports both CLI and FastAPI interfaces for real-time question answering over embedded documents.

+⚠️ Note: This is a continuous work on progress as time allows.
+Please check back frequently for update.

 > ✅ Designed for technical interviews, enterprise search, or AI assistant prototyping — fully offline-capable and extensible.

-⚠️ Note: This system requires a rather beefy workstation/server.
+🚉 Platform: This system is built on a local machine to avoid cloud compute costs.
+However, it can be easily transforted to any cloud such as AWS, GCP, or Azure.
+To run locally requires a rather beefy workstation/server.
 I developed it using a system with the following specs:

 * CPU: Threadripper 64 Core, 128 Threads
 * Memory: 512 GB DDR5